kylebrandt/tempExprDoc/expr.md

 - Input Type: Time Series
 - Output Type: Time Series

+Fields:

+- Input: The refID (e.g. `A`) to resample
+-

 Resampling resamples each time series to have a consistent time interval.
 The main use case is so you can resample time series that do not share the same timestamps so math can be performed between them.
+This can be done by resample each of the two series, and then in a Math operation referencing the resampled variables.

 ### Math

 - Input Type: Time Series or Numbers
 - Output Type: Time Series or Numbers

 Math is for free form math formulas on time series or number data.
 Data from other queries or expressions are referenced with the RefID prefixed with a dollar sign, for example `$A`.

+Numeric constants may be in decimal (`2.24`), octal (with a leading zero like `072`), or hex (with a leading 0x like `0x2A`).
+Exponentials and signs are also supported (e.g., `-0.8e-2`).

 #### Operators